Leith, Ontario

 Leith is an unincorporated community in Ontario, Canada, named after Leith, Scotland.
 It is located on the eastern shore of the Owen Sound Bay, an inlet (sound) on the south shore of Georgian Bay on Lake Huron.
 Owen Sound Bay is a broad valley that cuts through the Niagara Escarpment.
 The valley preceded the last great Ice Age, but was broadened by the action of the glacial ice, then by the erosive forces of the Sydenham and Pottowatomi rivers.
 During his preliminary survey of Lake Huron in 1815, Captain William Fitzwilliam Owen named it "Owen's Sound" for his brother, Admiral Sir Edward William Campbell Rich Owen.

-Located approximately 9 kilometres northeast of the city of Owen Sound in the municipality of Meaford, Leith was established in the mid-1800s on the Telfer Creek where it empties into the Sound.
+Located approximately 9 kilometres northeast of the city of Owen Sound in the municipality of Meaford, Leith was established in the mid-1800s on Bothwells Creek where it empties into the Sound.
 John Telfer, who was appointed the Crown Land Agent for this area in 1840, bought and moved to Leith in 1846 when the settling of the community began.
 Leith was twice more sold, from Telfer to James Wilson of Galt in 1854, and from Wilson to Adam Ainslie in 1857.
-Leith is flanked by the larger Hibou Conservation Area to the west, and by the smaller Ainslie Wood Conservation area to the northeast [Grey-Sauble Conservation Authority].
+Leith is flanked by the larger Hibou Conservation Area to the west, and by the smaller Ainslie Wood Conservation area to the northeast Grey-Sauble Conservation Authority.
 Hibou boasts two natural sandy beaches, and 2.5 kilometres of nature trails across from the water.
 There are also many trails from the road to the water's edge, all in close proximity to Leith.
 A plan to incorporate Leith was created in the 19th century but was never executed.
 Today Leith is a quiet hamlet with many year-round residents and some summer cottagers.
 Leith residents enjoy easy access to the waters of Georgian Bay.